 She continued, “By looking at the whole person, we can pinpoint the cause and find the best options that can be incorporated to resolve the issue.”

 Typically, integrative health techniques are used by patients with cancer, in post-surgery rehabilitation or at the hospital for symptom management.
-However, the service is available for all inpatients at Sanford USD Medical Center.
+However, the service is available for all patients of Sanford USD Medical Center, Sanford Roger Maris Cancer Center, and select clinics in North Dakota, South Dakota, Minnesota and Iowa.

-Integrative medicine tries to meet each patient where he or she is at in life, as well as find everyday practices to help minimize symptoms and overcome pain.
+Integrative medicine tries to meet each patient where they are in life, as well as find everyday practices to help minimize symptoms and overcome pain.
 This can include services such as:

 - Acupressure: A noninvasive therapy, similar to acupuncture, that applies physical pressure to specific body points to effectively relieve stress-related ailments